 Increased insulin production due to a diet high in carbohydrates stimulates the hormone production by the ovaries causing high androgen levels.
 At PCOS, conversion of testosterone to estrogen in the ovaries is impaired and results in an excess of testosterone.
 Male pattern baldness and hair loss are common symptoms of PCOS due to over conversion of testosterone to its metabolite DHT.

 Thinning and loss of hair can be an indicator for coexistence of other health issues.
 Besides hair problems, majority of women have other accompanying symptoms such as fatigue and weight gain.
-Establishing and correcting the underlying disease such as hypothyroidism and PCOS not only improves the general well-being but also stops hair loss in most cases.
+Establishing and correcting the underlying disease such as hypothyroidism, anemia, estrogen dominance, nutritional deficiencies and PCOS not only improves the general well-being but also stops hair loss in most cases.

 P.S.
 Do you like what you read and want to see more?
 Do you want to know about holistic approach to your health?
 Subscribe to the Outsmart Disease thyroid blog updates and get your FREE e-mail course Nutritional guide for Hashimoto’s disease

 1. The truth about women’s hair loss by Spencer David Kobren, McGraw-Hill; 1st edition, 2001